 the patient's history, and the patient's physical status.
 There

 If the child is admitted, a supplemental assessment by the entire treatment

 team will be used as the basis for developing the patient's individualized

 goals and treatment plan.

 Referrals to our program may be made by calling our social worker at 562.907.1621.

 Our no-cost evaluation should be initiated within 24 hours of the referral.

-pediatric nursing care by the US News & World Report more than 5 years
+nursing care by the US News & World Report more than 5 years in a

-The comprehensive report showed that Whittier Hospital Medical Center's
+row.
+This comprehensive report shows that Whittier Hospital Medical Center's

 nursing staff provides four times more personal attention per resident